tincupchalice/chapel_upload/README.md

 git submodule init
 git submodule update

+cp config.json.example config.json
-edit config.json.example and change values for that specific location
+# change values for that specific location

 # Before using this script, you need to setup the environment with composer...
 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"